jermbo/Talks/CSSVariables/README.md

 ## Brief History of CSS

 Users demand a lot more from their experiences on the web.
-Shorter load times, more immersive interactions, better interactivity, consumable on any device, anywhere, any time.
+Shorter load times, more immersive experiences, better interactivity, consumable on any device, anywhere, any time.
 Fortunately, the languages of the web have been evolving to address these demands.
 CSS is no exception.

 ### CSS Evolution